G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 ### NYC

-I was in NYC quite recently on a little day trip, and no I did not stroll by the Hilton December 4th with a vengeance.
+I was in NYC quite recently on a little day trip, and no, I did not stroll by the Hilton December 4th with a vengeance.
 The blatant and obvious classism that was put on display in this city was very disturbing to me.
 I saw all walks of life for sure, it’s why I have a love for New York.
 But since I’m not from there, it stuck out like a sore thumb.
 And also I will mention that I was only in Manhattan, so perhaps these observations are only about Manhattan.

 For example, I saw teenagers walking around dressed in outfits most people can’t afford.
 Right after that that, a block away, I saw an entire homeless family with little children.
 I don’t know if those kids were the oblivious type of ultra wealthy kin I unfortunately took them for, and I don’t know if that homeless family actually needed the help they said they did on their cardboard sign.
 The fact I can’t swallow is that both of these parties existed right next to each other.